somatechlat/somafractalmemory/README.md

 SomaFractalMemory is a cutting-edge Python package that provides a robust framework for building and interacting with fractal memory algorithms.
 It supports episodic and semantic memory types, hybrid search capabilities, and semantic graph traversal, making it ideal for applications requiring sophisticated memory management, such as AI agents, knowledge graphs, and data-intensive systems.
 The library integrates seamlessly with Redis for caching, Qdrant for vector storage, and Prometheus for observability, offering both in-memory and persistent storage options.

+For your local state/plan, use the `recovery/` folder (git-ignored): recovery/STATUS.md and recovery/ROADMAP.md.

 ## Key Features

 - **Flexible Memory Modes**: Choose between `ON_DEMAND` (in-memory vectors for prototyping), `LOCAL_AGENT` (Qdrant-based persistence), or `ENTERPRISE` (tunable for high-performance use cases).